srinathos/srinathos.github.io/README.md

 Interesting that you chose to read this part instead of my blog.
 But anyway, the repo hosts my blog itself as I've used github pages.
 I used github pages for one of my earlier projects and its ease of use led me to make a blog on the same platform.
 I forked an initial setup from [Barry clark](https://github.com/barryclark/jekyll-now) and made changes to it.

+## Automated galley setup

+My current workflow for galleries --
+1) run create_gallery.sh
+2) Setup source images under /images/gallery/gallery-name
+3) Run `bundle exec ruby gallery_helper.rb $GALLERY_DIR > gallery_output.txt`.
+This will generate metadata required by the gallery posting
+4) Copy generated YAML from gallery_output.txt to the front matter in gallery-name.
+See other gallery posts for examples

 ## Credits

 - [Barry Clark](https://github.com/barryclark/jekyll-now) - Super quick setup, Thanks!